spenriche/spenriche.github.io/_posts/2017-7-6-house-hack.md

 ---
 layout: post
-title: "How to Hack Your Housing & Live For Free!"
+title: "House-Hacking: How to Live for Free"
 date: 2017-07-06
 categories:
 ---

-We're selling our suburban home and moving into a duplex in a far less affluent neighborhood of Winnipeg.
+We sold our suburban home and moving into a duplex in a far less affluent neighborhood of Winnipeg.
 This bold move not only slashes our living expenses but also sets the stage for significant financial growth.
 Here's how it's all unfolding.

 ![Alt text](/assets/images//househack/4.jpg)
+<span style="display: block; text-align: center; font-size: 15px; color: #888; margin-top: 5px; font-style: italic;">The custom built home we sold</span>

 ## Living Frugally and Building a Nest Egg